TyQuincia-Oby/Recipes-Repo/guacamole.md

 3. Peel avocado
 4. Place avocado in bowl
 5. Add salt to avocado
+6. Add ice to glass
-6. Serve with Margarita with sugar on rim
+7. Serve with Margarita with sugar on rim
+8. Cinco De Mayo